Agranom/ngx-material-timepicker/README.md

 | @Input()
   disabled: boolean | Weather the timepicker popup should be disabled. |
 | @Input()
-  value: string | Set default time for timepicker. |
+  value: string | Set a default value and time for a timepicker. |
 | @Input()
   format: number | `12` or `24` .
 12h/24h view for hour selection clock . `12` (AM/PM) format by default. |
 | @Input()